 A Problem With Accounting

-Of course, investment is precisely what firms do when they invest in long-term marketing strategies, or devote resources to innovation etc… The accounting systems we use just aren’t doing a great job of reporting what they are supposed to report.
+Of course, investment is precisely what firms do when they invest in long-term marketing strategies.
+It is also when devoting resources to innovation etc… Our accounting systems just aren’t reporting what they are supposed to report.
 (To be fair I’m not suggesting that this is easy to do).

-Trends in Intangible Investment
+Measuring A Technological Revolution: Trends In Intangible Investment

 Read: Carol A. Corrado and Charles R. Hulten (2010) Measuring Intangible Capital; How Do You Measure a “Technological Revolution”?, American Economic Review: Papers & Proceedings 100 (May) pages 99-104.